M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 The VHD will be informed about the ticket resolution.

 If the issue is **out of NHD's scope**, a brief explanation of this decision will be provided.
-You can use the following template to send an email to the VHD.
+You can use the following template to send an email (by Node GDI email address) or a message through the node's dedicated system to the VHD.
 ````
 Subject: Ticket with <issue number> Out of Scope for the <GDI node helpdesk>
 ````